mgill2190/training/SimpleShipment/README.md

 * Carrier
 * ETA date (dd-mm-yyyy)

-I would like to click a shipment reference hyperlink on the grid to show a shipment information page (as per UI mockup).
+I would like to click a hyperlink on each reference to show a shipment information page (as per UI mockup).

 ![UI Mockup](https://s3-eu-west-1.amazonaws.com/warrant-group-files/training/SimpleShipment+Mock+UI.png "UI Mockup")